 - Developing an investment strategy for doctoral studies, and training skilled professionals in cooperation with the industries where AI applications could most likely emerge.

 In addition, lifelong learning will take the form of online courses in AI to upskill and reskill the workforce.
 The strategy highlights that e-learning platforms emerged during the COVID-19 pandemic to improve Italians’ literacy in AI disciplines.
-This includes an initiative promoted by the Italian Ministry for Innovation (December 2020) based on the free-of-charge course “Elements of AI” created by the University of Helsinki.
+This includes an initiative promoted by the Italian Ministry for Innovation (December 2020) based on the free-of-charge course “” created by the University of Helsinki.
 Participants will also have the possibility to obtain credits for their professional curricula through personal training accounts.
 In addition, the Italian strategy plans the following initiatives to foster AI education in both business and public sectors:

 - Allowing tax credits for the participation costs of SMEs’ management in AI executive courses;